401(k) Rollover in Glendale, MO

 There are two ways to rollover your 401(k):

-1. Direct rollover — In a direct rollover, the custodian holding your 401(k) savings will send a check directly to your new retirement account with instructions to put the money into your new IRA or 401(k).
-Each custodian is different, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.
+1. Direct rollover — In a direct rollover, the custodian holding your 401(k) savings will send a check directly to your new retirement account with instructions to put the money into the plan you are rolling your funds into.
+Each firm has its own way of doing things, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.

-2. Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the funds directly into your IRA or new 401(k).
-This is also known as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.
+2. Indirect rollover — In an indirect rollover, you withdraw the funds from your account, and then you deposit the funds directly into your IRA or new 401(k).
+This is also called a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is usually not a good idea unless circumstances dictate you need money in the short term.
-Your Glendale, MO financial advisor will be able to help you determine which option is best.
+Like cashing out a 401(k), an indirect rollover is generally not advisable except under specific circumstances.
+Your Glendale, MO financial advisor will help you understand what the best way to proceed is.

 Avoiding Common 401(k) Rollover Mistakes

-For even the most financially literate Glendale, MO residents, a 401(k) rollover is not something most people have experience with.
+For even the most financially literate Glendale, MO residents, deciding on the best option for your 401(k) rollover can be complicated.
 The most common mistakes people make when considering their options are:

-• Not weighing all your options — If you like many aspects of your current 401(k) plan, you may be better off sticking with it.
-But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or have tools and resources that are not offered by your current plan.
+• Not weighing all your options — If you like some aspects of your current 401(k) plan, it may make sense to leave your savings there.
+But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or have tools and resources your current plan doesn't.

-• Not opening a new account first — If you do rollover your 401(k), make sure that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check by surprise, they may think it is a regular contribution that you might have to pay taxes on.
+• Not opening a new account first — If you do open up an IRA or new 401(k), make sure to open a new account first and inform your new custodian that they'll be receiving a rollover check.
+If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that you might have to pay taxes on.

-• Forgetting about your 401(k) — While this may sound strange, Americans lost almost $8 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but neglecting to do anything about your 401(k) could significantly reduce what you have available for your golden rules.
+• Forgetting about your 401(k) — While you might be surprised that people lose track of their retirement savings, Americans accidentally abandoned $7.7 billion in retirement savings in 2015.
+A new job brings a lot of life changes with it, but accidentally leaving behind your savings could significantly reduce what you have available for your golden rules.

-• Neglecting the same property rule — Any savings that you roll over must be the "same property."
-Meaning, you can't take a cash distribution from your 401(k), buy bonds or another asset with it and deposit those new assets into a new account.
-The IRS considers that taxable income, and if you're under 59½ you'll also be subject to a 10% early withdrawal penalty.
+• Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't take a cash distribution from your 401(k), buy stock with it and deposit those new assets into a new account.
+If you do that, you would have to pay property tax, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.

 • Rolling over a required minimum distribution — There is no way to roll over a required minimum distribution.
-If you do, you will have to pay a 6% excess IRA contribution tax.
+If you do, you will be subject to a 6% penalty tax on any excess amount.

 We also assist Glendale, MO residents with: